gjpelletier/delta_method/README.md

 <img width="1920" height="1440" alt="example_waiting_time_vs_eruption_length" src="https://github.com/user-attachments/assets/aec2ae7c-d7e1-4244-9c0a-8d5b014e8ba9" />

-### Example 2: Using kdeplot with delta_method to overlay nonlinear regression confidence and prediction intervals onto bivariate kernel density estimates
+### Example 2: Using kde_contour with delta_method to overlay nonlinear regression confidence and prediction intervals onto bivariate kernel density estimates

 In this example we analyze the relationship between pH and aragonite saturation (Ωara) in seawater using data from the Multistressor Observations of Coastal Hypoxia and Acidification (MOCHA) Synthesis dataset (https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:0277984).
 We use a subset of the MOCHA data collected along the US west coast during April-September in the upper 200 meters of the ocean within 40 km of the coast.